luiscoco/AzureDevops_Sample4_Configure_your_laptop_as_self-hosted-agent/README.md

 ![image](https://github.com/luiscoco/AzureDevops_Sample4_Configure_your_laptop_as_self-hosted-agent/assets/32194879/054289e5-9342-4d81-8aaa-f1d11b072953)

-## 4. Run the Agent

-After configuring, start the agent.
-On Linux/macOS, use ./svc.sh install and ./svc.sh start.
-On Windows, run .\svc.cmd install followed by .\svc.cmd start.

-The agent should now be online and appear in the Azure DevOps agent pool.

-## 5. Use the Self-hosted Agent in Your Pipelines
+## 4. Use the Self-hosted Agent in Your Pipelines

 When defining a pipeline (YAML or through the UI), specify the pool where your self-hosted agent resides: